-As more and more companies seem to be utilizing public cloud services, I would recommend that as a business principle, organizations make the appropriate investments in reducing thierr organizations attack surface and limiting the blast radius should an incident occur.
-Key to achieving this is through improving IAM hygiene and compliance coupled with immediate detection of misconfigurations, anomalous behavior, and out of policy activity.
+As more and more companies seem to be utilizing public cloud services, I would recommend that as a business principle, organizations make the appropriate investments in reducing their attack surface and limiting the blast radius should an incident occur.
+The key to achieving this is through improving IAM hygiene and compliance coupled with immediate detection of misconfigurations, anomalous behavior, and out-of-policy activity.

 Cloud Security is cloudy among vendors

 Out of the 600 cybersecurity vendors at RSA Conference 2020, most use the same terminology around “cloud security” even though we are often not talking about the same thing.
 Holistically, the industry is still working its way towards a generally accepted definition of what securing the cloud means.
 To me, cloud security should focus on protecting access to where the crown jewels of an organization, like your data and intellectual property, can be found.
 Organizations care about ensuring that their data is protected as their valuable assets move up to Amazon Web Services, Microsoft Azure, or Google Cloud.

 Cloud Service providers, like Amazon Web Services, Microsoft Azure, and Google Cloud with their deep security budgets and rosters of tech talent, do an excellent job of securing their side of the Shared Responsibility Model, but many organizations struggle to uphold their half.
 Through 2022, Gartner predicts 95% of the cloud security failures will occur on the customer side of the Shared Responsibility Model.
 With this in mind, it’s important to partner with a provider who understands, and is deeply focused on, cloud security to protect crown jewel data.